ErikLoo/Detecting-Open-or-Closed-Space-with-Acoustic-Sensing/README.md

   <img src="Images/closed.png" width = "300px">
   <img src="Images/open.png" width = "300px">
 </p>
 This module runs a multilayered perception on all the collected acoustic data.
-It classies the acoustic data into two distinct categories: closed and open.
-Spectrograms of the sound reflections collected in a closed environment (left) and a open environment (right) are presented in here.
+It computes MFCC (Mel-frequency cepstral coefficients) from the received audio files and identifies 12 MFCC features.
+It then use these features to train a classifier to detect whether the space in which the sensor unit is located is open or closed.
+Spectrograms of the sound reflections collected in a closed environment (left) and a open environment (right) are presented above.
 <br/>
 <br/>
 <b>Results</b>